Croatia: Pelješac Bridge

+Aviation

+There are international airports in Dubrovnik, Osijek, Pula, Rijeka, Split, Zadar, and Zagreb.
+The largest and busiest is Franjo Tuđman Airport in Zagreb.
+In July 2024, the airline took delivery of its first Airbus A220-300 aircraft, marking the beginning of a transition to a more modern and efficient fleet.
+This initiative includes the acquisition of 13 A220-300 and two A220-100 aircraft, aiming to enhance operational efficiency with 25% lower fuel consumption and reduced emissions.
+As of 2024, Croatia Airlines expanded its international network by introducing direct flights from Zagreb to Tirana, Berlin, and Stockholm.
+Additionally, the airline launched services connecting Hamburg to Zagreb starting 1 July 2024.

 Ports

 The busiest cargo seaport is the Port of Rijeka.
 The busiest passenger ports are Split and Zadar.
 Many minor ports serve ferries connecting numerous islands and coastal cities with ferry lines to several cities in Italy.
 The largest river port is Vukovar, located on the Danube, representing the nation's outlet to the Pan-European transport corridor VII.